Tech companies built infrastructure for billions to view the Winter Olympics

 “Setting up these environments in a new place every two years is very difficult,” Sanfeliu said.

 Intel will enable fans to watch Olympics content in virtual reality, and it will be deploying drones to shoot footage.
 Samsung provided SmartSuits for athletes with sensors that capture the metrics of their movements for training and race-time analysis.
 And the International Olympic Commitee has worked with Intel and Korea Telecom to create 5G wireless infrastructure at select Winter Games venues.
+Intel also launched more than 1,200 drones to light up the skies with images of a snowboarder and the Olympic rings.

 Comcast, meanwhile, will be broadcasting the Olympics via its NBCUniversal division.
 It began work on building its infrastructure for the Olympics 18 months ago.
 It has created on-demand channels so you can view all of the Olympic events in their entirety, regardless of what is showing on primetime TV.
 You can use the Xfinity Sports App on mobile to watch livestreams or on-demand archives.